droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 ### Rails

 In Rails, almost every class you write will inherit from something.
 The two most common are
-- `ActiveRecord::Base` - superclass for models
+- `ActiveRecord::Base` for models
-- `ActionController::Base` - superclass for controllers
+- `ActionController::Base` for controllers

 You also see inheritance used for everything from database migrations to configuration management - its the Rails Way&trade;.
 If you want to do something, you inherit from a class somewhere in the Rails framework.
 These superclasses are generally quite abstract, and each covers some functionality specific to the domain of an MVC framework.